How to Grow Carrots

 Harvesting and Storing Carrots

 To store harvested carrots in the refrigerator, remove green tops, wash in cold water, dry thoroughly, then place in an air-tight plastic bag and store in the lowest part of the refrigerator until needed.
-Our carrot seeds can be purchased here.

-Recommended Carrot Varieties
+Try Our Carrot Varieties

-- Nantes carrots are sweet, crisp, bright orange, doesn’t have a tapered end and are one of the easiest varieties for a home gardener to grow.
+- Nantes carrots are sweet, crisp, bright orange doesn’t have a tapered end and are one of the easiest varieties for a home gardener to grow.

 - Purple Dragon is, as the name indicates, purple with a tapered end.